RDS Cross-Region Read Replicas create an asynchronously replicated read-only DB instance in a secondary AWS Region.

 Automatic Failover & Failover Time

-Multi-AZ DB instance deployment performs an automatic failover to the standby instance without administrative intervention, and the failover time can be up to 120 seconds based on the crash recovery.
+Multi-AZ DB Instance deployment performs an automatic failover to the standby instance without administrative intervention, and the failover time is typically 60–120 seconds based on crash recovery.

 Planned database maintenance